-- The amount you received or accrued for damages in the tax year reduced by the amount you paid or incurred in the year to recover that amount. - Your losses from the injury you have not deducted.
+- The amount you received or accrued for damages in the tax year reduced by the amount you paid or incurred in the year to recover that amount. - Your losses from the injury you haven't deducted

 Demolition expenses or losses.
-Amounts paid or incurred to demolish a structure are not deductible.
+Amounts paid or incurred to demolish a structure aren't deductible.
 These amounts are added to the basis of the land where the demolished structure was located.
-Any loss for the remaining undepreciated basis of a demolished structure would not be recognized until the property is disposed of.
+Any loss for the remaining undepreciated basis of a demolished structure wouldn't be recognized until the property is disposed of.